dsaucez/SLICES/sopnode/ansible/README.md

 The inventories are composed of the following groups:

 * `controllers`: group all the hosts that will run the SDN controller.
-* `fabric_switches`: group all the switches managed by the k8s cluster.
+* `computes`: group all the compute nodes managed by the k8s cluster.
+* `switches`: group all the switches.
 * `masters`: group all the hosts that will play the role of k8s master.
-* `switches`: group all the hosts that will run stratum.

 These groups are defined in the `hosts` file of your inventory and extra connection parameters such as usernames or passwords are defined in the